hashgraph/guardian/docs/guardian-in-production/cloud-infrastructure.md

 **Terraform.
 It is a popular choice for managing complex infrastructure deployments on multiple cloud providers, it has the biggest provider library, with great integration with Kubernetes.**

 **Is our best option to build the cluster and the elements surrounding it.
 Including networks, permissions, configurations, secrets, initial deployments, connection credentials and so on.**

 #### Alternative approach

-There are other tools out there that eases the creation of a kubernetes cluster and they work seamlessly on big cloud providers.&#x20;
+There are other tools out there that eases the creation of a kubernetes cluster and they work seamlessly on big cloud providers.

 Rancher is one of those powerful tools to create and maintain Kubernetes clusters on any infrastructure, including on-premises data centers, public cloud, and hybrid environments.
 These kinds of tools could be used by clients that require some setup not covered by our IaC and could be listed/detailed on the user guide before the actual IaC codebase milestone is reached.